 /usr tree.
 This is normal; the scanner detects tampering in mutable paths.

 Storage=auto with MaxFileSec=1month, which is adequate.
-However, if your system has Storage=volatile or aggressive vacuuming configured, audit events may be lost before the daily review runs.
-Verify /etc/systemd/journald.conf & ensure /var/log/journal/ exists for persistent storage.
+If /etc/systemd/journald.conf does not exist, check whether /var/log/journal/ exists.
+If it does, persistent storage is already active via systemd defaults.
+If your system has Storage=volatile or aggressive vacuuming configured, audit events may be lost before the daily review runs.
 The review script cannot summarize events that have already been deleted.

 # Create the daily review script that summarizes all security events